 “What!
 Did Mr. Bingley write to you about every word my sister had said?
 I do not know that he is such a diligent correspondent.”

 “Ah, Jane was disappointed by Mr. Bingley's first love letter.
-It was full of blots and unfinished sentences and it was not a verse of poem.”
+It was full of blots and unfinished sentences, and it was not a poem.”

 “I congratulate Miss Bennet for her good influence on my friend.”